 What Are Buddy Statements?

-Under the Veteran’s Claims Assistance Act of 2000 (VCAA), the VA has a duty to assist veterans in developing a claim for a service-connected disability.
+Under the Veteran’s Claims Assistance Act of 2000, the VA is required to assist veterans in developing their claims and must consider lay evidence like buddy statements.

 Why are Buddy Statements Important in Developing Your VA Claim?